UltraImageGen: Efficient Ultra-High-Resolution Image Generation with Hierarchical Local Attention: Method

 Figure~\ref{fig:pipeline} illustrates the overall framework of \ourwork, highlighting the key modifications introduced in the attention blocks to support ultra-high-resolution generation.
 High-resolution image latents $X$ are partitioned into local windows (red grids), where tokens attend only within their window to capture fine-grained detail efficiently.
 A low-resolution guidance latent $X_{lr}$ (yellow), enhanced with scaled positional anchors, injects global semantics and preserves long-range consistency across windows.
 The attention mask is designed to enforce both local and guidance-specific interactions while also enabling tile-skipping to avoid unnecessary computation.
 Together, these mechanisms allow \ourwork\ to generate coherent and detail-rich $4K$ images with near-linear complexity and without requiring any native high-resolution training data.
 This schematic provides the foundation for the following technical components.

 \textbf{The Multi-Modal Diffusion Transformer (MMDiT) Preliminaries}.
-The MMDiT employed in state-of-the-art models~\cite{blackforestlabs2024flux1dev, cai2025hidream, gao2025seedream}, represents the current benchmark architecture for text-to-image generation.
+The MMDiT employed in state-of-the-art models~\cite{blackforestlabs2024flux1dev, cai2025hidream, gao2025seedream, flux-2-2025}, represents the current benchmark architecture for text-to-image generation.
 MMDiT processes two distinct token modalities: a noisy image token sequence $X \in \mathbb{R}^{N\times d}$ and a text token sequence $C_T \in \mathbb{R}^{M\times d}$.
 MMDiT processes image and text tokens through a unified Multi-Modal Attention (MMA) mechanism.
 Specifically, image and text tokens are concatenated as $[C_T; X]$ and processed via self-attention.

 Within the MMA framework, spatial information is encoded using Rotary Position Embedding (RoPE)~\cite{su2024roformer}, which applies rotational transformations to capture relative positional relationships.
 This is mathematically represented as: $X_{i,j} = X_{i,j} \cdot \text{Rot}(i,j)$, where $\text{Rot}(i,j)$ denotes the rotation matrix corresponding to position $(i,j)$ in the 2D spatial grid.
-The MMA mechanism is formally defined as:
+The MMA mechanism $\text{MMA}([C_T; X])$ is formally defined as:

-where $Q, Q_T$, $K,K_T$, and $V,V_T$ represent the query, key, and value projection matrices applied to the position-encoded image and text tokens $X, C_T$.
+where $Q, Q_T$, $K,K_T$, and $V,V_T$ represent the query, key, and value projectionmatrices applied to the position-encoded image and text tokens $X, C_T$.
 This formulation enables bidirectional attention across all token modalities.

-\textbf{Efficient Local Window Attention.} Transformer-based generative models rely on self-attention, whose computational and memory costs scale quadratically with the number of tokens.
+\textbf{Efficient Local Window Attention with Window-First Permuted Token Sequence.} Transformer-based generative models rely on self-attention, whose computational and memory costs scale quadratically with the number of tokens.
 For an image of size $H \times W$, the number of spatial tokens is $N = H \cdot W$, leading to $O(N^2)$ complexity.
-Scaling from $1024\times1024$ ($4096$ tokens\footnote{A VAE downsampling factor of 16 yields $\frac{1024}{16} \times \frac{1024}{16} = 4096$ tokens, similar scaling for other resolutions.}) to $4096\times4096$ ($65536$ tokens) increases the cost by a factor of $256$, which is prohibitive even with optimized kernels such as FlashAttention~\cite{dao2022flashattention, dao2023flashattention, shah2024flashattention}.
+Scaling from $1024\times1024$ ($4096$ tokens\footnote{A VAE downsampling factor of 16 yields $\frac{1024}{16}^2 = 4096$ tokens, similar scaling for other resolutions.}) to $4096\times4096$ ($65536$ tokens) increases the cost by a factor of $256$, which is prohibitive even with optimized kernels such as FlashAttention~\cite{dao2022flashattention, dao2023flashattention, shah2024flashattention}.